freeCodeCamp/freeCodeCamp/guide/english/c/dynamic-memory-management/index.md

 * Memory leaks
 Failure to deallocate memory using `free` leads to buildup of non-reusable memory, which is no longer used by the program.
 * Logical errors
 All allocations must follow the same pattern: allocation using `malloc`, usage to store data, deallocation using `free`.
-If you not follow this pattern usually segmentation fault errore will be given and the program will crash.
+If you not follow this pattern usually segmentation fault error will be given and the program will crash.
 These errors can be transient and hard to debug – for example, freed memory is usually not immediately reclaimed by the system, and dangling pointers may persist for a while and appear to work.